 We're also all a bit guilty of forgetting to throw our slippers in the washing machine every now and again.
 But make sure you wash your slippers properly and as often as possible to help reduce the chance of an infection.

-When you’re busy at work, washing your mug is probably the last thing on your mind.
-And let’s face it, we’re all a bit guilty of leaving our dirty mugs a little bit too long or just giving it a quick rinse before refilling it for the fifth time.
+Clean: Every day When you're busy at work, washing your mug is probably the last thing on your mind.
+And let's face it, we're all a bit guilty of leaving our dirty mugs a little bit too long or just giving it a quick rinse before refilling it for the fifth time.

 But not washing your mugs regularly can have seriously negative effects for your health.
 According to Charles Gerba, a professor of environmental microbiology at the University of Arizona, around 90% of office mugs contain dangerous germs.
 But it gets worse.
 Charles also said 20% of those dirty mugs also contain faecal bacteria.
 Gross.